-Effective January 1, 2023, the Company measures expected credit losses on held to maturity debt securities on a collective basis by major security type.
-Accrued interest receivable on held to maturity debt securities totaled \$177,000 at December 31, 2023 and is excluded from the estimate of credit losses.
+The Company measures expected credit losses on held to maturity debt securities on a collective basis by major security type.
+Accrued interest receivable on held to maturity debt securities totaled \$217,000 and \$177,000 at December 31, 2024 and 2023, respectively, and is excluded from the estimate of credit losses.